Fresh Acai Bowl

 • Bit of Milk: Pick your favorite – I tend to use oat milk because it's naturally sweet

-Easy Acai Bowl Recipe Pin it
+Easy Acai Bowl Recipe Save

 Easy Acai Bowl Recipe | recipesclare.com